jupyterhub/binderhub/doc/zero-to-binderhub/setup-registry.rst

             "Version": "2012-10-17"
         }

-If you are using AWS EC2, EKS, etc. to set up your Kubernetes cluster you can add this policy to the IAM Role assumed by the nodes of the cluster, e.g.
+If you used AWS services like EC2 or EKS to set up your Kubernetes cluster you can add this policy to the IAM Role assumed by the nodes of the cluster, e.g.
 ``nodes.<somename>.k8s.local`` if you followed `Zero to JupyterHub with Kubernetes <https://zero-to-jupyterhub.readthedocs.io/>`_ and used kops.
 The IAM permissions policy will need to accompanied with an IAM trust policy to allow it to be assumed.
 An example for EC2 is provided below.